All Episodes

 That there really were a lot of people hoping that.

-And that's offensive to me too.
+And that's offensive to me, too.

-And that that's one of the parts that really offends me is that when I watch people, especially on MSNBC bring up every single issue as racist and trying to make me believe what Chris O'Donnell is saying, which he's a complete joke, but wants me to believe that because he says it, I should put I I'm an African, I know what racism is.
+And that's one of the parts that really offends me is that when I watch people, especially on MSNBC, bring up every single issue as racist and trying to make me believe what Chris O'Donnell is saying, which he's a complete joke, but wants me to believe that because he says it, I should be.

-Because somebody brings up the sport of golf doesn't make him trying to make that doesn't come out as racist to me.
+Because somebody brings up the sport of golf doesn't make him trying to make Rock that doesn't come out as racist to me.

 I mean, he had brought up a subject about golf.